Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Method

-where $t'$ is the first timestep where there is a path from $(\mathbf s_0, j)$ to $(\mathbf s_{t'}, i)$ in a trajectory $\tau$.
-A path is defined as in definition \ref{def:path}. \end{proposition} We call the policy gradient that is estimated through Proposition \ref{prop:global} the \textit{dependency-graph} policy gradient, and denote it by $\nabla_{\pi_j}\mathcal J(\boldsymbol{\pi}; \mathcal G)$.
-Compared to the traditional policy gradient, equation \eqref{eq:dependency_graph_pg} differs by the cumulative reward that only starts after the timestep $t'$.
-As a result, if each agent operates relatively independently, i.e., a sparse dependence graph, then the cross-agent gradient can become exponentially small based on the meeting timestep.
-On the contrary, if all agents' MDPs are tightly coupled, e.g., a fully connected dependence graph, then \eqref{eq:dependency_graph_pg} returns to a vanilla policy gradient.
-In practical implementations, equation \eqref{eq:dependency_graph_pg} provides a principled way to restrict gradient estimation to the set of agents and timesteps that causally influence one another, i.e, the credit assignment problem, potentially reducing the variance of the policy gradient.
+We call the policy gradient that is estimated through Proposition \ref{prop:global} the \textit{dependency-graph} policy gradient, and denote it by $\nabla_{\pi_j}J(\boldsymbol{\pi}; \mathcal G)$.
+Compared to the traditional policy gradient, equation \eqref{eq:dependency_graph_pg} differs by the cumulative reward that only starts after the timestep $T_{ji}$.
+As a result, if each agent operates relatively independently, i.e., a sparse dependence graph, then the cross-agent gradient can become exponentially small based on the meeting times.
+On the contrary, if all agents' MDPs are tightly coupled, e.g., a fully connected dependence graph, then \eqref{eq:dependency_graph_pg} returns to the standard policy gradient.

-Our dependency-graph Policy Gradient operates on an orthogonal dimension and is complementary to the Policy gradient with Networked MDPs in the prior works.
-More specifically, compared to Lemma 2 in \citet{qu2020scalable}, where the joint value functions are approximated through a small subset of $k$-hop parents, with the approximation error reducing exponentially fast with $k$, i.e., the value function \textit{representation} dimension.
-Our policy gradient operates on the \textit{time} dimension where the value functions can be estimated after the meeting timestep $t'$, without changing the gradient.
-Practically, we still use the global value representation in our implementation, which we illustrate in Algorithm \ref{alg:gae}.
-Combining these two dimensions can be a promising direction and is left to future work.
-Our result on dependence paths also resembles the reachability concept in Multi-Agent Influence graphs \cite{koller2003multi}.
+Our dependency-graph Policy Gradient operates on an orthogonal dimension and is complementary to the Policy gradient with Networked MDPs in \citet{qu2019exploiting, qu2020scalable}.
+More specifically, compared to Lemma 2 in \cite{qu2020scalable}, where the joint value functions are approximated through a small subset of $k$-hop parents, with the approximation error reducing exponentially fast with $k$, i.e., the value function \textit{representation} dimension.
+Our policy gradient operates on the \textit{time} dimension where the value functions can be estimated after the meeting timestep, without changing the gradient.
+Moreover, compared with the policy gradient theorems in \cite{syed2026structured} (Theorem 3.7) and \cite{jing2024distributed} (Lemma 2), our result generalizes the pruning scheme.
+Specifically, their theorems only prune agents that are unreachable from a given agent, corresponding to the special case $T_{ji}=\infty$ in our framework.
+As a result, their pruning mechanism is effective only when the graphs have multiple connected components.